-New digital models set to optimize the Indian digital lending market with innovative products and services.
+New digital models are set to optimize the Indian digital lending market with innovative products and services, increasing credit access to scores of new people and providing a boost to small businesses.

 The digital lending market in India is expected to grow to $100 billion by 2023.
-A contributing factor is the untapped customer base of over 300 million Indians who have remained outside the formal credit market.
+A contributing factor is the untapped customer base of over 300 million Indians who have remained outside the formal credit market, resulting in a credit gap of $250B.
 Current rails for the flow of capital into this untapped market are broken.
 Recently digitized users such as small shop owners, farmers, traders, entrepreneurs of MSMEs, rural self-help groups, and gig economy workers are increasingly generating a digital transaction history that could be used to inform and build trust with financial institutions.
 However, the availability of appropriately sized, priced, and timed credit products is still not optimized.

 IndiaStack brought the first paradigm shift in India’s FinTech market.
 Its disruptive innovation offers open APIs as public digital infrastructure such as UPI, BharatPay, BBPS, Aadhar, AEPS, eKYC, eSign, DigiLocker, FASTag, and GSTN platform.
 Open Credit Enablement Network (OCEN) is the next chapter in the IndiaStack story.
 It is an initiative to unbundle lending and enable the creation of specialized entities, each specialized at one part of the job.